 Highway 154 roadcut showing the symptoms of Chronic Sliding Roadcut Syndrome.
 Located in the Los Padres National Forest, 5 miles from Santa Barbara and the junction of Highway 101, only a few lupines survived from the hydroseeding, and nearly all of the mulch has sloughed off.

-Sliding Roadcut Syndrome.
-Unless this roadcut is stabilized with the proper
+of Chronic Sliding Roadcut Syndrome.
+Unless this roadcut is stabilized

-local natives, it will become a chronic problem with maintenance.
+with the proper local natives, it will become a chronic problem

 Highway 299 between Redding and Weaverville, California, a roadcut into decomposed granite which has suffered so many years of Chronic Sliding that it has been named "Old Faithful."
 This is the most difficult site to use natives, and careful research must be done to choose both the correct species and the proper local ecotype!